mlgarchery/chess_unity/README.md

 # Unity Chess Client

-launch the chess server first
+launch the chess server (see repo) first